prototypo/ethereum-eips-ontology/README.md

 The Ethereum EIPs Ontology provides current AI systems with up-to-date knowledge of the Ethereum ecosystem via serialisatio of key concepts from the Ethereum Improvement Proposals.
 It is supplimented with general Ethereum glossaries of terms for added context.

-There are two key files in this repository:
+There are three key files in this repository:

+* ethereum-glossary.txt, a glossary of Ethereum terms and their definitions.
 * eip-ontology.txt, a simple _term: definition_ version of the ontology with some duplicate terms in plain text format.
 This version is intended for single-user interactions with an LLM user interface that supports file uploading.
 * eip-ontology-skos.ttl, a more complete ontology in [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System) format.
 This version is intended for use in a graph database orchestrated with an LLM in production products or services.